-With the latest chip shortages affecting the automotive industry, it can seem discouraging getting a new car.
-However, a lot of people have turned to hand-picking what they want since there’s less of an inventory to choose from.
+Even without last year’s chip shortages affecting the automotive industry, it can seem discouraging getting a new car.
+A lot of people have turned to hand-picking what they want since there’s less of an inventory to choose from.
 By learning ways to customize a new car, you can get exactly what you want without paying for what you don’t need.
 We have a few tips to consider as you head to the new car dealer.

 It’s simple to customize a new car simply by adding different tires or wheels.
 Not only can the right tires help improve the performance, but a stylish set of rims can change the entire appearance.
 If you are driving in snow, don’t forget to add a set of winter tires.
 You can also add whitewall tires if you crave a retro look.